EvasiveXkiller/um-hackathon/README.md

 # AMS

-> This stand for Aaron;s Maternity System
+> This stand for Aaron's Maternity System

 Dont ask me why is this name
 (Probably Aaron is getting married)